 Section 2-183.2 would provide a definition of a porch which is currently undefined.
 The proposed definition states that a porch is a covered structure that adjoins the exterior of a dwelling and is not enclosed with walls, glass, screens, or similar.
-Railings would continue to be permitted if they do not exceed the minimum height required by the Virginia Uniform Statewide Building Code (USBC) and are at least 50 percent open.
+Railings would continue to be permitted if they do not exceed three-and-one-half feet in height or the minimum height required by the Virginia Uniform Statewide Building Code (USBC), whichever is higher, and are at least 50 percent open.
 The railing provision would move from sections 7-2504 and 11-1302 to reduce repeated references in the Zoning Ordinance.
 These amendments would require front porches and porticos to meet the definition of a porch, as described above under revised section 2-183.2.
 Front porches would also be required to adjoin a building wall with street frontage.
 Staff proposes to remove the language that currently requires that front porches be attached to an exterior entrance.
 Staff feels this language could discourage wrap around porches and other porches in secondary front yards.